Forbidden Siren 2: Plot

 At the harbor a grown Shu, Mamoru Itsuki, Soji Abe, Akiko Kiyota and Ikuko Kifune board a small boat heading for Yamijima Island.
 Mamoru wants to investigate the mystery of 1976 for a magazine article.
 Shu is returning to the island in an attempt to rediscover lost childhood memories.
-Soji has been accused of Ryuko's murder and, along with Akiko, is fleeing to the island.
+Soji is Ryuko's flatmate who has been accused of her murder and, along with Akiko, is fleeing to the island.
 Ikuko is a dock worker on the boat as a deckhand, but finds herself drawn to the island.
 A large mass passes the boat unseen, the waves turn red, and a tsunami capsizes the vessel, splitting the passengers up.

 A military helicopter carrying Private Yorito Nagai, Major Takeaki Misawa and Sergeant Hiroshi Okita crashes on Yamijima Island, killing Okita.
 Okita transforms into a shibito, forcing Yorito to shoot him.
 Already on the island is Shigeru Fujita, a police officer who has come to investigate reports of a young woman on the apparently deserted island.
 Also present is Ichiko Yagura, a young schoolgirl, who awakens on board the Bright Win, a ferry that has run aground.
 The ferry disappeared during a tsunami in 1986, but has inexplicably appeared in the present day, with Ichiko its only passenger.
 Meanwhile, the villagers who disappeared in 1976 have also reappeared on the island in the present day.

 Awakening on the pier, Mamoru sets out to explore.
 He encounters a shibito, then meets Yuri, who tells him her mother is imprisoned "in the island", and she needs help to save her.
 They are accosted by Tomoe, who attacks Yuri, calling her a witch, and accusing her of being the same entity as Kanae.
-Mamoru and Yuri flee, then encounter Yorito and Takeaki, the soldiers.
+Mamoru and Yuri flee, then encounter Yorito and Takeaki.
 Yuri is afraid of them, and can't bear the light from their torches.
 As the group talk, a red tsunami appears and an earthquake rocks the island as a siren rings out.

 Meanwhile, Shu awakens near his old house, which is unchanged from 1976.
 He enters to see his four-year-old self holding the body of his dead father.
 Tsuneo arrives, intending to kill Kanae, but Shu's father resurrects as a shibito and chases him.
 Elsewhere, Shigeru meets Ichiko, the girl from the ferry, and they run into Tsuneo, who transforms into a shibito and attacks them.
 He corners them in an ammo depot, but Ichiko smiles at him, causing him to panic and flee.
 Meanwhile, Tomoe is chased by a group of shibito, and falls down a ravine, fatally impaling herself on an antenna.